-These Are the 5 Best Exercises to Help You Lose Weight
+The 5 Best Exercises to Help You Lose Weight

 This is probably not a shock to anyone.
 Regularly jogging for 40 minutes on average had the strongest evidence to offset the genetic disposition for obesity.
 These benefits could be for several reasons.
 Regular time outdoors and regular cardio can reduce stress, along with the obvious calorie burn.
 The researchers suggested that leisure time jogging had the strongest effect on all of their outcome measure due to its combination of benefits.
 Look for a park or green space near you or join a local running group (many cities and sports stores offer them for free) to turn an activity that seems mundane into more of an adventure.

-Walking & Power Walking
+2. Walking & Power Walking

 Not into jogging?
 You can still take advantage of the trails with a brisk walk.
 Similar to jogging, getting outside to walk can have benefits aside from weight loss.
 Making the time for a regular stroll can help to improve blood sugar, prevent heart disease and even improve your fertility.
 Duration may be key for helping the pounds come off.
 Director of the University of Colorado Center for Human nutrition, James O. Hill, Ph.D., told EatingWell that he recommends one hour of physical activity daily if your goal is weight loss.

-Yes, you read that right: dancing can help you fend off obesity, regardless of you genes.
+Yes, you read that right: dancing can help you lose weight, regardless of you genes.
 As this study was conducted in China and Taiwan, the style of dance that had the greatest effect was standard national dancing.
 This is similar to a structured ballroom dance.
 If you aren't much of a ballroom dancer, dance classes like Zumba are great for getting your blood pumping.
 Or you could bring back a tried and true classic: Jazzercise.
 Don't roll your eyes just yet, it has worked before!
 Not to mention, it is a surefire way to put you in a better mood or squash a creative slump.

 As a general rule, try to find physical activity that you can get excited about.
 If it isn't enjoyable or it doesn't suit your lifestyle, it probably won't be something you stick with.
 These exercises are great examples of how varied movement can be, but they are not the only options.
 Also, activity can add up over the day, so try to work in little bouts of movement aside from a structured exercise to keep your body happy and healthy.
 Pro tip: if you are having trouble getting motivated, get moving with a friend.
 Making exercise a social event can hold you accountable while helping the time pass.